-All audits and assessments (including internal audits and assessments) shall be performed in accordance with the WebTrust for Certification Authorities (WTCA) v2.0 program, and comply with industry standards as detailed in the current versions of the following documents:
+All external audits and assessments shall be performed in accordance with the WebTrust for Certification Authorities (WTCA) latest applicable program, and comply with industry standards as detailed in the current versions of the following documents:

-- AICPA/CPA Canada WebTrust Principles and Criteria for Certification Authorities SSL Baseline with Network Security - Version 2.0 - AICPA/CPA Canada WebTrust Program for Certification Authorities Extended Validation SSL - Version 1.4.5 - AICPA/CPA Canada WebTrust Program for Certification Authorities Extended Validation Code Signing - CA/B Forum Baseline Requirements

-- CA/B Forum Extended Validation Guidelines - CA/B Forum Extended Validation Code Signing Guidelines
+- AICPA/CPA Canada WebTrust Principles and Criteria for Certification Authorities SSL Baseline with Network Security - AICPA/CPA Canada WebTrust Program for Certification Authorities Extended Validation SSL - Version - AICPA/CPA Canada WebTrust Program for Certification Authorities Extended Validation Code Signing - AICPA/CPA Canada WebTrust Program for Certification Authorities Publicly Trusted Code Signing Certificates - CA/B Forum Baseline Requirements - CA/B Forum Extended Validation Guidelines - CA/B Forum Extended Validation Code Signing Guidelines

 Relevant aspects of SSL.com's operations undergo regularly scheduled external audits which adhere to all of the industry standards listed in chapter 8.
+These audits are conducted by a Qualified Auditor, as specified in Section 8.2.

-Internal audits and assessments, as described in section 8.7, shall address all aspects of SSL.com's operations as required to ensure integrity and security.
+Internal audits and assessments, as described in Section 8.7, shall address all aspects of SSL.com's operations as required to ensure integrity and security.